DevStarOps/SSW.Rules.Content/rules/make-sure-all-software-uses-english/rule.md

 ---
 When dealing with western people, you want to avoid having screen captures showing foreign characters.

 Let us look at some examples:

+ Testing

 <!--endintro-->

 ### Google Chrome

- testing

 ::: bad
 !\[Figure: Bad example - Chrome using Chinese as its language setting](2016-3-22 10-43-12.png)